johnlafata/johnlafata.github.io/README.md

 This repo is where I'll share my thoughts and experience as a cloud architect.
 I'm gradually going to release projects, experiments, and learnings here.

-Some sample topics may include containerizing a web application, deploying a new application, migrating code to a cloud ready architecture, or automating infrastructure provisioning, this repo is where I'll document my experiences, successes, and failures along the way.
+Some sample topics may include containerizing a legacy  application, deploying a new application, migrating code to a cloud ready architecture, or automating infrastructure provisioning, this repo is where I'll document my experiences, successes, and failures along the way.

 ---